dotwired/Inferno/manual/00_Getting_Started.md

 # Getting Started

-WP-Inferno is designed to be an all in one, drop and play theme plugin.
+WP-Inferno is designed to be a full featured, all in one, drop and play theme framework.
 You embed it, call it and configure it just as you need it.
 Everything is opt-in, so you need to tell WP-Inferno exactly what you want, because by default it doesn't do very much.

 Here is an overview about what WP-Inferno is capable of: